for Windows 9x/Me/NT/2000/XP x86,x64/2003 x86,x64/Vista x86,x64. Latest version: 3.2.3 build 21. May 29, 2008.

-Pressure data logger.
-Log data from an intellectual pressure measuring device
+Log and parse data from an intellectual pressure measuring device

 Pressure data logger

-We require a software, which can log data from a intellectual pressure measuring
+We require software that can log data from an intellectual pressure measuring

 device from Paroscientific Inc into our data acquisition system.
 Paroscientific